refuel-ai/autolabel/README.md

 Access to [large, clean and diverse](https://twitter.com/karpathy/status/1528443124577513472?lang=en) labeled datasets is a critical component for any machine learning effort to be successful.
 State-of-the-art LLMs like GPT-4 are able to [automatically label data](https://arxiv.org/abs/2303.15056) with [high accuracy](https://arxiv.org/abs/2303.16854), and at a fraction of the cost and time compared to manual labeling.

 Autolabel is a Python library to label, clean and enrich text datasets with any Large Language Models (LLM) of your choice.

+## 🌟 (New!)
+Access RefuelLLM through Autolabel

+TODO: Add blog post
+In order to use Refuel hosted LLMs, you can request access [here](https://refuel-ai.typeform.com/llm-access).

 ## 🚀 Getting started